tnovau/markdown-cv/index.md

 `May 2018 - Today`
 __K.
 Moody And Associates (kmaac.com)__

-- Mantainance of a news related mobile app for Android and iOS, using Ionic.
+- Maintenance of a news related mobile app for Android and iOS, using Ionic.
 - Integration with Disqus, Wordpress, Youtube, SoundCloud and OneSignal.
 - Writing version 2 of application from scratch, using ionic 3, angular 10 and NGRX.
 - Usage of firebase analytics.

 ## Education